dan4am/Incendie/README.md

 Probabilité = 0.53 (The probability of a cell burning which has a float value)
 ```

-Those values can be changed provided they resped the right type (float or int)
+Those values can be changed provided they are the right type (float or int).

-the order of the values must not be changed, otherwise the simulation will work in an unpredictable manner.
+The order of the values must not be changed, otherwise the simulation will work in an unpredictable manner.